bnb-chain/greenfield-challenger/README.md

 1. Set your private key import method (via file or aws secret), deployment environment and gas limit.
 ```
   "greenfield_config": {
-    "key_type": "local_private_key" or "aws_private_key" depending on your choice of import
+    "key_type": "local_private_key" or "aws_private_key" depending on whether you are storing the keys on aws or locally in this json file
-    "aws_region": set this if you choose to import using aws
+    "aws_region": set this if you chose "aws_private_key"
-    "aws_secret_name": set this if you choose to import using aws
+    "aws_secret_name": set this if you chose "aws_private_key"
+    "aws_bls_secret_name": set this if you chose "aws_private_key"
+    "private_key": set this if you chose "local_private_key"
+    "bls_private_key": set this if you chose "local_private_key"
     "rpc_addrs": [
       "http://0.0.0.0:26750"
     ],
     "grpc_addrs": [
       "localhost:9090"
     ],
-    "private_key": challenger_private_key
     "gas_limit": 100 (your tx gas limit)
     "chain_id_string": chain id of the network, e.g., "greenfield_9000-121"
     "deduplication_interval": 100 (skip processing event if recently processed within X events)
   }
 ```

-2. Set bls key of your validator.
+2. Set rpc addr for vote pool
 ```
 "vote_pool_config": {
   "rpc_addr": "http://127.0.0.1:26750",
-  "bls_private_key": relayer_private_key
 }
 ```